 The average individual simply needs a U.S. passport for their international travels.
 If you have questions about the others, please refer to each of the respective providers for details.

 There are a few other items needed along with your departure documents when traveling overseas.
 Besides the travel visa, you may also need:

 - A page available in your passport/card for stamping

 - Proof of return or onward flights + travel funds

-Essentially, the destination country wants to see that you will be self-sufficient when arriving and have the intention of returning to your home country (or continue onward).
+Essentially, the destination country wants to see that you will be self-sufficient when arriving and have the intention of returning to your home country (or continuing onward).

 The following provides a detailed breakdown of the various travel visa requirements for countries around the world: